-You may not deduct expenses of a loss on the sale of your home, mortgage penalties, refitting draperies and carpets, or canceling club memberships.
+Regardless of when the expenses were incurred, you may not deduct expenses of a loss on the sale of your home, mortgage penalties, refitting draperies and carpets, or canceling club memberships.
 Do not deduct expenses for employees such as a servant, governess, or nurse.